bmjaron/phase_2_final_project/README.md

 ## 3. Data

 Our project makes use of only one dataset, which is officially titled the King County House Sales dataset.
 The dataset contains 30,155 entries, with very few null values.
 Additionally, there are 25 columns, 2 of which contain price and a unique id for each house.
-Since the target is price, and id is irrelevant to our modelling, this leaves us with 23 potential predictors.
+Since the target is price, and id is irrelevant to our modeling, this leaves us with 23 potential predictors.

 ## 4. Modeling